-The Wet Pour rubber surface perimeter edging should take one of the following forms;
+The surface perimeter edging should take one of the following forms;

-Concrete or Paver Edging - base layer should be excavated at junction of concrete edge/paver and rubber surface interface to form a thickened edge detail.
-Rubber top layer should roll down into thickened edge beam and should be wet primed at the interface of the concrete/paver - rubber junction.
+Concrete or Paver Edging - base layer should be excavated at junction of concrete edge/paver and rubber surface interface to form a thickened edge detail. top layer should roll down into thickened edge beam and should be wet primed at the interface of the concrete/paver - rubber junction.

-Rubber level to abutting hardstand pavement of edge should ideally be flush, but must be within the tolerances of the Building Code so a tripping hazard does not occur.
+level to abutting hardstand pavement of edge should ideally be flush, but must be within the tolerances of the Building Code so a tripping hazard does not occur.

-Rubber Thickened Edge Beam - thickened edge beam detail is formed at the outer dimension of the surface and the top rubber layer is rolled down into this forming a rubber edge.
-This can be backfilled against with soil after the rubber layer has cured.
+Thickened Edge Beam - thickened edge beam detail is formed at the outer dimension of the surface and the top layer is rolled down into this forming a edge.
+This can be backfilled against with soil after the layer has cured.